Nitesh-Kumar-Garhewal/Login_Web_Page/README.md

 # Login_Web_Page

+This repository contains a simple login page built using HTML, CSS, and JavaScript.
+The page features form validation, a password visibility toggle, and a loading spinner for the login process.

 ## Overview :-
 This project presents a responsive login page developed using HTML, CSS, and JavaScript.
 The page interfaces with a public API for user authentication and features comprehensive client-side validations.
 It is designed to deliver a smooth user experience across both desktop and mobile devices.